GiannisKarampinis/mongodb-demo/README.md

 ## $project

 Reshapes each document in the stream, such as by adding, removing, or renaming fields.
+Works like the 2nd {} inside a `find` query.

 ```javascript
 { $project: { name: 1, total: 1, status: 1 } }